BEFORE TAKING HITS,

 SECONDHAND SMOKE

-Secondhand smoke from marijuana has many of the same cancer-causing chemicals as secondhand smoke from tobacco.
+Secondhand smoke from cannabis has many of the same cancer-causing chemicals as secondhand smoke from tobacco.
 Never smoke around children, pregnant women or anyone who doesn’t want to be exposed to secondhand smoke.

 A Colorado ID card.